DeclareDesign/estimatr/cran-comments.md

 ## Submission

 Thank you for accepting this patch, which skips tests for suggests packages if they are not installed per email from Prof. Ripley.
+This fixes all ERRORs on CRAN now.

 There are no changes to worse in reverse depends.